OSGeo/OSGeoLive-doc/en/quickstart/usb_quickstart.rst

 Creating bootable USB drive from Ubuntu
 --------------------------------------------------------------------------------

-(This is the recommended process for creating a USB)
+(This is the recommended process for creating a USB, and is also applicable Ubuntu variants, such as Xubuntu or OSGeo-Live.)

 * Note: The version of Ubuntu you are running, needs to be the same or newer than the version of Xubuntu being installed onto your USB.
 If installing OSGeo-Live 5.0/5.5 onto a USB, then you will need to be running Ubuntu 11.04 or newer.